rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Kirjoita ohjelma, joka lukee käyttäjältä kokonaisluvun ja tulostaa luvun korotettuna toiseen potenssin eli luvun kerrottuna itsellään. -->

-Write a program that reads an integer from the user input, and then prints the second power of the given integer, i.e. the integer multiplied by itself.
+Write a program that reads an integer from the user and prints the square of the given integer, i.e. the integer multiplied by itself.

 <sample-output>